 Time to update your headband drawer because they are back!
 What excites me most about this trend is that it is such a simple way to spruce up any outfit and give it that extra flare.
-Headbands were the most widely used hair accessory seen on the runway for 2018 and hasn’t changed going into the new year.
-After the revivals of scrunchies, hair clips and barrettes, it’s no surprise designers have moved onto the headband as the next nostalgic accessory to reinvent.
+Headbands were the most widely used hair accessory seen on the runway for 2018 and haven’t changed going into the new year.
+After the revivals of scrunchies, hair clips, and barrettes, it’s no surprise designers have moved onto the headband as the next nostalgic accessory to reinvent.

 Tom Ford’s collection was elegantly styled with thick leather headbands, making it a bold accent to his clothing line.
 Meanwhile Prabal Garung brought back many youthful memories with the comb headband, or the stretch zig-zag headband.
 If you sported this headband back in the day, you would remember how important they were to your everyday outfit.
 Linder’s runway look on the other hand, mixed in a more subtle and classy approach with a thin band to gently pull the hair back.